 Mesomorph diet advice

-- Include a good source of protein with every meal
+- Include a good source of protein with every meal.
+Focus on lower-fat foods.

-- If weight loss is your goal, cut back on carbs.
-Many mesomorphs see quick weight loss results from switching to a higher protein, lower-carb diet
+- If weight loss is your goal, cut back on processed foods.
+Many mesomorphs see quick weight loss results from switching to a higher protein, healthy carb diet.

 Mesomorph workout advice